Preston5789/Stock_Regression_Algorithm/README.md

 ### Installing

-Download the zip and open Stock_Regress.py in Pycharm or equivalent.
+Download the zip and open Stock_Regress.py in your prefered IDE.
 Make sure to have python-binance API package.

+The program is divided into 4 scripts:
+stock_connect: connects to RestAPI web socket and stores stock data
+stock_plots: generates the ggplot graphs and UI interface to change stocks
+stock_trade: contains the buying and selling scripts
+stock_reg: performs the regression and error calculation

+The code is run from the stock_plots file, but the API credentials and selected stocks need to be set in the stock_connect file.
+P

 Place person Binance info below:
 ```